DivyaBGowda484/InstaBrief-SummarizeSmarterTagFaster/README.md

 ## Usage

-- **Upload a Document**: Use the web interface to upload documents in PDF, DOCX, or TXT format.
+- **Upload a Document**: Upload PDF, DOCX, or TXT files through the React web interface.
-- **Summarization**: Automatically generate a summary using transformer-based models.
-Includes chart generation wherever meaningful.
+- **Summarization**: Extract key insights using transformer-based models; includes charts when relevant.
-- **Tag Extraction**: Get context-aware keywords, named entities, and topic categories.
+- **Tag Extraction**: Extract context-aware keywords, entities, and topic categories.
+- **Storage**: Summaries, tags, and document metadata are stored in MongoDB.
-- **Search & Retrieve**: Search for documents based on tags or summary content using Elasticsearch.
+- **Search & Retrieve**: Use Elasticsearch for high-speed keyword and semantic-based search.

----

 ## Multilingual Support

 Ensure the relevant multilingual model is selected in the configuration file.
 Supported languages depend on the transformer models in use (e.g., mBART, mT5, etc.).

----

 ## Deployment